Suleman-Sabir/Python_practice/README.md

 # Python_practice
-Learn complete the basics of python
+Learn complete the basics of python.
+I have to learn with best practice.